WHAT IS TOOTHPASTE

 Sodium Lauryl Sulfate used to create the foamy action you associate with toothpaste; this ingredient can cause mouth or canker sores in people who are prone to them.
 If you’re not prone to mouth sores, then the ingredient is completely safe to use.

-With some many toothpaste options out there, it can be difficult to find the tube that’s perfect for you.
-Crest’s range of toothpastes addresses a variety of specific needs such as sensitivity, gum health, whitening, enamel repair, and more.
-We’ve combed through the different benefits of specialty toothpastes so you can find the toothpaste formulation that’s right for you.
+With so many toothpaste options out there, it can be difficult to find the tube that’s perfect for you.
+Crest has a range of toothpastes that address a variety of specific needs such as sensitivity, gum health, whitening, enamel repair, and more.

 Find the paste that suits your individual needs and tastes.